 Research Papers: Revise and Resubmit

-“Explaining Real Business Cycles with Human Capital Investment,” with Szilard Benk, Tamas Csabafi, Jing Dang, and Michal Kejak; Journal of Human Capital.
+“A Human Capital Explanation of Real Business Cycles,” with Szilard Benk, Tamas Csabafi, Jing Dang, and Michal Kejak; Journal of Human Capital.

 “Interest Rates with Optimal Inflation Tax Avoidance”, with Tamas Csabafi, Ceri R. Davies, Michal Kejak; JMCB